 SSIS Logging Example

 Double click on it will open the SSIS data flow tab.
-Drag and drop OLE DB Source and OLE-DB destination onto the data flow region.
+Drag and drop the OLE DB Source and OLE-DB destination onto the data flow region.

-Click on the Mappings tab to check whether the source columns accurately mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns are accurately mapped to the destination columns.

 Click OK to close the OLE DB Destination editor.